 The Vertical Sculpture Garden on the 3rd floor has views of Alexander Calder's work in the adjacent gallery, and 5th floor Bridge above, as well as out over Howard Street.

 Planting plan for the living wall.
 Each of number and color patch corresponds to one of 38 different plant species thriving on the vertical garden.
-With over 16,000 plants, including 24 native species, the wall will be the largest of its kind in the Bay Area. © Hyphae Design / Habitat Horticulture
+With over 16,000 plants, including 24 native species, the wall is the largest of its kind in the Bay Area.

 The eastern façade, inspired in part by the waters of the San Francisco Bay, comprises more than 700 uniquely shaped FRP (fiberglass reinforced polymer) panels affixed to a curtain-wall system to create rippling horizontal bands.
 Silicate crystals from Monterey Bay embedded in the surfaces of the panels catch the changing light and cause the façade to shift in appearance throughout the day.